refactoring-assistant/refactoring-assistant.github.io/code-smells/bloaters/long_method/LongMethodReadme.md

 ### Example 2

-#### Before: LongMethodSmelly.java
+#### Before:

-The class TextAnalyzer is a utility class that contains a useful method to calculate information about a .txt file.
+The class TextAnalyzerVariation is a utility class that contains a useful method to calculate information about a .txt file.

 The 'analyze' method is now doing everything:
 1. Calculate the word count,
 2. Calculate the sentence count,
 3. Calculate the average word length,
-4. Identify the most common word. which, makes the method extremely long.
+4. Identify the most common word.

+5. which, makes the method extremely long.

 ```
 Observed Code Smells: